openshift/enhancements/enhancements/dns/externaldns-operator-aws-assume-role.md

 Another drawback for this feature is that the ExternalDNS Operator currently lacks support for the AWS Security Token Service (STS).
 Given that STS is not supported, and the majority of ROSA (Red Hat OpenShift Service on AWS) customers rely on STS, this shared VPC feature is not usable for most managed OpenShift users.
 The addition of STS support for ExternalDNS Operator is currently under evaluation.
-However, until that is completed, the decision has been made to move forward with the implementation of shared VPC support.
+However, in the meantime, the decision has been made to move forward with the implementation of shared VPC support.

 ### Drawbacks

-A minor drawback is the added complexity in supporting cross-account DNS hosted zones.
+A minor drawback is the added complexity in supporting cross-account DNS hosted zones for the ExternalDNS Operator.
 This complexity involves handling AWS resource sharing, managing IAM policies and roles, and understanding shared VPC architecture.

 ## Design Details